Nariman House: 2008 Mumbai attacks

-Nariman House was seized and attacked during the November 2008 Mumbai attacks.
+Nariman House was seized and attacked during the 2008 Mumbai attacks.
 At around 21:45, on Wednesday, 26 November, two attackers named Babar Imran and Nasir (the oldest in the group of 9 at 28) launched an attack on the centre.
 Newscasters were calling it the "final assault".
 The building is near the Leopold Cafe, another establishment attacked during the strike.
 However, a later report alleged that Nariman House was actually the main target of the series of attacks and the rest of the targets were only to amplify the effect.

 Initially it was reported that six Israeli Jews were being held hostage.
 Later, Chabad spokesman in Israel, Moni Ender, said that there were at least eight Israelis inside the house, including Rabbi Gavriel Holtzberg and his wife, Rivka.
 The rabbi's two-year-old son Moshe was rescued by his nanny, Sandra Samuel, who had worked for the centre for the previous five years.
 The hostages were allegedly tortured.
 Some of the victims had been bound.

 It was reported that gunmen fired indiscriminately towards those present.
-Late on 27 November, unnamed Maharashtra government officials said that eight hostages had been released.
+Late on 27 November, unnamed Government of Maharashtra officials said that eight hostages had been released.
 Later, Israeli Foreign Ministry spokesman Yigal Palmor said that the eight people seen near Chabad House were not Jewish hostages but local Indians from a home in the same compound.
 Early on 28 November a large blast was heard at the centre as fighting continued, even though other sources were reporting that the building was under the control of Indian special forces.